NataliaSegura/Macrocomplex-builder/README.md

 * Repeated chain interactions are not requiered as inputs (i.e. interaction A-A 10 times is treated as a single PDB).
 It solves infinite structures (i.e. *Microtuble*).
 * Pairwise interactions wrongly given to the program.
 The program threshold for considering two chains as interacting together is 3.5 Amstrongs.
 If the user gives interactions with bigger distance, they are not considered as such.
 * A template PDB file containing the structure of the model to use it as a guideline.

+All the models that only have protein - protein interactions can be dispalyed with both USCF CHIMERA and Pymol but when the model has nucleic acid interactions it must be opened with Pymol.

 ### Tutorial